 binance.com binance.com, binance.com-futures, binance.com-margin, binance.com-isolated_margin, binance.com-vanilla-options

-binance.com-testnet binance.com-testnet (Spot testnet — separate login on testnet.binance.vision)
+binance.com-testnet binance.com-testnet, binance.com-margin-testnet, binance.com-isolated_margin-testnet (Spot testnet — separate login on testnet.binance.vision; margin testnet shares the same account)

 binance.com-futures-testnet binance.com-futures-testnet, binance.com-vanilla-options-testnet (shared Futures/Options testnet)